brickbitbot/workshop-material/bwag-companion.md

 5. Change the speed of the struct you created in #3 and print the entire struct.
 What are your observations?

-6. Initialize a variable `p` and assign it a point to the previously created Vehicle struct.
+6. Initialize a variable `p` and assign it a pointer to the previously created Vehicle struct.
 Can you update the color of the vehicle using the variable `p`?
 Why do you think that is?

 ### Interfaces